AndyJWil/bayescii/README.md

 5 - Run the likelihood script once for each feature/likelihood change.
 	It is advisable to only have the current likelihood files in the run folder to avoid any risk of accidentally generating results using old likelihoods.
-	Note this script does not generate the Gaia G-band variability likelihoods as they are incorported in the gaia_g_var script run in the previous step. lhoods.py
+	Note this script does not generate the Gaia G-band variability likelihoods as they are incorporated in the gaia_g_var script run in the previous step. lhoods.py

 6 - Run the Bayes script.
 		bayes.py

 7 - Optional step that updates the file layout to match that published in MNRAS, CDS and other locations.
-	First run option U to create the publilshed fits file.
+	First run option U to create the published fits file.
 	Second run option V to create the VizieR format text file. bayes_pub.py - Converts the columns to those in the published catalogue.